-Persephone is a prominent figure in Greek mythology, known as the dual goddess of spring and the queen of the Underworld, symbolizing life, death, and rebirth.
+Persephone is a prominent figure in Greek mythology, known as the daughter of Demeter and the wife of Hades, symbolizing the cycle of life and death, as well as seasonal change.

 🌾 Persephone is known as the goddess of spring and the queen of the Underworld.